Tales from the Riverbank Literature Festival

 Our guest speakers

-We were honoured to welcome four brilliant guest speakers for the festival - our thanks to all for sharing their wisdom with us.
+We were honoured to welcome four brilliant guest speakers for the festival - our heartfelt thanks to them for sharing their wisdom with us.

 Our workshop leaders

-Our writing workshops were led by two amazing local authors - our thanks to them for the enthusiasm and expertise they brought to the festival.
+Our writing workshops were led by two amazing local authors - our warmest thanks to both for the energy and enthusiasm they brought to the festival.